tjira/hazel/README.md

 </p>

 <p align="center">
-Hazel is a collection of various electronic structure methods.
-It works similarly to the other available quantum programs.
-It is provided with a geometry file, the calculation is specified int the command line and results are printed to the terminal.
+Quantum Hazel, a dynamic collection of electronic structure methods, effortlessly transforms input geometry into quantum insights.
+Simply input a geometry file, specify calculations via the command line, and watch as results appear in your terminal.
 </p>

 ## ✨ Features